Wolfgang Amadeus Mozart: Final illness and death

-Mozart fell ill while in Prague for the premiere, on 6 September 1791, of his opera La clemenza di Tito, which he wrote that year on commission for Emperor Leopold II's coronation festivities.
-He continued to work professionally for some time and conducted the premiere of The Magic Flute on 30 September.
-His health deteriorated on 20 November, at which point he became bedridden, suffering from swelling, pain, and vomiting.

-Mozart was nursed in his final days by his wife and her youngest sister and was attended by the family doctor, Thomas Franz Closset.
-He was occupied by the task of finishing his Requiem.
-Evidence that he dictated passages to his student Franz Xaver Süssmayr is minimal.
+Mozart fell seriously ill on 20 November 1791, and took to (what turned out to be) his deathbed; he suffered from swelling, pain, and vomiting.
+There is a serious controversy about whether his illness had started earlier, with a long and demoralizing period of decline, or was sudden.
+Mozart was nursed in his final days by his wife and her younger sister Sophie and was attended by the family doctor, Thomas Franz Closset.
+By Sophie's testimony Mozart spent some of his final hours in conversation with his student and friend Süssmayr, discussing the problem of getting his Requiem completed.
+(Note: Sophie wrote in 1825 to the Mozart biographer Georg Nikolaus von Nissen (Constanze's second husband), "Süssmayr was at Mozart's bedside.
+The well-known Requiem lay on his quilt and Mozart was explaining to him how, in his opinion, he ought to finish it, when he was gone.")

 Mozart died in his home on at 12:55 am.
 The New Grove describes his funeral:

 Mozart was interred in a common grave, in accordance with contemporary Viennese custom, at the St. Marx Cemetery outside the city on 7 December.
 If, as later reports say, no mourners attended, that too is consistent with Viennese burial customs at the time; later Otto Jahn (1856) wrote that Salieri, Süssmayr, van Swieten and two other musicians were present.
 The tale of a storm and snow is false; the day was calm and mild.

 The expression "common grave" refers to neither a communal grave nor a pauper's grave, but an individual grave for a member of the common people (i.e., not the aristocracy).
 Common graves were subject to excavation after ten years; aristocrats' graves were not.

 The cause of Mozart's death is not known with certainty.
 The official record of hitziges Frieselfieber ("severe miliary fever", referring to a rash that looks like millet seeds) is more a symptomatic description than a diagnosis.
-Researchers have suggested more than a hundred causes of death, including acute rheumatic fever, streptococcal infection, trichinosis, influenza, mercury poisoning, and a rare kidney ailment.
+Researchers have suggested more than a hundred causes of death, including acute rheumatic fever, streptococcal infection, trichinosis, influenza, mercury poisoning and a rare kidney ailment.
+The contemporary Viennese public health official Eduard Guldener von Lobes, who consulted with Mozart's doctors at the time, insisted that Mozart most likely died in an epidemic, asserting that many people in Vienna had died at the same time with the same symptoms.
+Modern work by Zegers et al., tracing death records of the time, found a modest spike in the death rate for late 1791, supporting Guldener's claim.

 Mozart's modest funeral did not reflect his standing with the public as a composer, but memorial services and concerts in Vienna and Prague were well attended.
 In the period immediately after his death, his reputation rose substantially.
-Solomon describes an "unprecedented wave of enthusiasm" for his work; biographies were written first by Friedrich Schlichtegroll, Franz Xaver Niemetschek, and Georg Nikolaus von Nissen, and publishers vied to produce complete editions of his works.
+Solomon describes an "unprecedented wave of enthusiasm" for his work; biographies were written first by Friedrich Schlichtegroll, Franz Xaver Niemetschek and Georg Nikolaus von Nissen, and publishers vied to produce complete editions of his works.